navid0308/A1Evo_MJ_Custom/README.md

 Guides, Changes and FAQs - https://www.avsforum.com/threads/a1evo-mj-custom.3325897/

 ## Changelogs
+### Update PureEQ v2.8.1 changelog -
+* Use excess phase responses to align multiple subwoofers - this seems to do a better job of aligning in cases where the SPL response does not do a good job of reflecting phase coherence

 ### Update 12/27/2025 PureEQ v2.8.0 changelog -
 Always fun to learn new things - turns out you cannot simply average dB values like regular numbers!
 It has to be converted to linear power, averaged and then converted back to decibels.
 So, this update will have fundamental changes to SPL determination/handling and will be applicable for everyone.
 * Use the correct mathematical formula for averaging dB values to determine SPL accurately